What employment documents do I need to buy a home?

 What tax records should I gather?

-Your W2s are considered part of your tax records, and most mortgage providers want to see them. buying a home can be trickier if you are self-employed or earn income from a non-traditional source.
-Most of the time, your lender will want to see two years of tax records to prove that your business or self-employment is valid and profitable.
+Your W2s are considered part of your tax records, and most mortgage providers want to see them.
+Buying a home can be trickier if you are self-employed, a small business owner, or earn income from a non-traditional source.
+Most of the time, your lender wants to see at least two years of tax records to prove that your business or self-employment is valid and profitable.
 Lenders rely on this information as proof you are gainfully employed and can afford to pay your mortgage.

-If you have had a sudden change in employment or income, you may have to submit additional years of tax returns.
-You can contact your lender to explain the situation, then determine what additional tax documentation is needed.
-This may also be the time to enlist a real estate lawyer to help ensure all of your documentation is in proper order.
+If you had a sudden change in employment or income, you may be asked to submit additional years of tax returns.
+You can contact your lender to explain the situation, then determine what additional documentation they require.
+If you have questions about discussing your self-employment or small business income with a lender, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 What financial documents do I need to show the lender to buy a home?